 1. Confusing account names

-The chart of accounts is an organizational tool that allows you to create a listing of every account in your business.
-You will typically list balance sheet accounts (assets, liabilities and owner’s equity) and the income statement accounts (revenue and expenses).
+An account chart is an organizational tool that allows you to create a listing of every account in your business.
+You’ll typically list balance sheet accounts (assets, liabilities and owner’s equity) and the income statement accounts (revenue and expenses).

 Also, when it comes time for you to enter information into your QuickBooks account, you might enter an expense into the wrong account if the names aren’t clear and understandable.
-Having an accountant or professional set up your chart of accounts before you begin using your QuickBooks platform helps to bypass this issue.
+Having your accountant or bookkeeper set up your account chart before you begin using your QuickBooks platform can help bypass this issue.

 2. Not reviewing your financial statements

 For a lot of people, balance sheets can be quite confusing.
 A common mistake that can happen is entering numbers as negative values when they’re supposed to be entered as positive values.
 For example, your debt is looked at as something you need to pay back.
 That’s why when entering our credit card balance into QuickBooks; it would make sense to enter it as a negative amount.